johngage/JB1/content/01_overviewJG.md

 # The Jupyter Book Guide: JG

-This is a guide to the creation of your own book from content written in Jupyter Notebooks and in markdown. _**jupyter-book**_ converts book content in Jupyter Notebook and markdown format to HTML, and then further modifies that HTML (using Jekyll) into a book fit for hosting on the web, either at GitHub, or at any hosting service.
+This is a guide to the creation of your own book from content written in Jupyter Notebooks and in markdown.

+_**jupyter-book**_ converts book content in
+Jupyter Notebook and markdown format to HTML, and then further modifies that HTML (using Jekyll) into a book fit for hosting on the web, either at GitHub, or at any hosting service.

 Using additional packages, your book becomes live and interactive, running the Jupyter Notebook content either locally or across the web.
 And your mathematical notation is rendered, using .....

-_**jupyter-book**_ is a python package that generates book pages in HTML with the `jupyter-book build` command, and then combines those HTML pages into a book with the `jupyter-book serve` command.
+_**jupyter-book**_ is a python package that generates book pages in HTML with the `jupyter-book build` command, and then combines those HTML pages into a book with the `make serve` command.
 This second step uses another package, `jekyll`, to build a table of contents column for the book, and a page contents column for each page.
-The `serve` command also starts a local server on your machine to show your book in your browser.
+The `make serve` command also starts a local server on your machine to show your book in your browser.

 By pointing your browser to the local address provided by running the `jupyter-book serve` command, you will see your book, served from your local machine.
-That `serve` command will continue to run, allowing you to dynamically update book content and see the result immediately in your browser.
+That `make serve` command will continue to run, allowing you to dynamically update book content and see the result immediately in your browser.

-Last, to publish your book to the web, you will use a package named `ghp-import`, which you will run in a separate terminal window because your initial terminal is still running `jupyter-book serve`.
+Last, to publish your book to the web, you will use a package named `ghp-import`, which you will run in a separate terminal window because your initial terminal is still running `make serve`.

 Run ` $ pip install ghp-import` once to install the ghp_import package.
 Though it says "import", it exports your finished HTML pages to GitHub, so GitHub can serve them as a website to the Internet.

 Running `$ ghp-import -n -p -f _site` will push your final HTML files to Github to be published.
 We'll describe how this works, later, after we describe how to set up your GitHub repository.

 Your workflow, from this point on, will be:
--  use your editor to change the local content in the /content directory, and save your Jupyter notebooks into your local /content directory
+-  use your editor to change the local content in the /content directory.
+Save your Jupyter notebooks into your local /content directory
 -  save your changes
 -  build your book's HTML with `$ jupyter-book build .`,  which is executed in your book's directory
 -  look at your book in your browser, using the server running on your local machine with a local address.
 See how it looks.